Detection and Analysis of Offensive Online Content in Hausa Language: Introduction

-The remainder of the paper is structured as follows.
-Section~\ref{sec:related-work} is about the background and relevant studies, Section~\ref{sec:methodology} describes our approach, and Section~\ref{sec:experiment} presents the implementation details.
-Section~\ref{sec:results-discussion} presents relevant results and a discussion.
-Finally, Section~\ref{sec:conclusion} concludes the study and recommends future work.
+The remainder of this paper is structured as follows.
+Section~\ref{sec:related-work} reviews relevant literature and background studies.
+Section~\ref{sec:methodology} describes our approach, including data collection methods.
+Section~\ref{sec:experiment} presents the implementation details, while Section~\ref{sec:results-discussion} discusses the results and key findings.
+Finally, Section~\ref{sec:conclusion} concludes the study and outlines future research directions.